eugene-khyst/ksqldb-event-souring/README.md

 1. Commands have to be persisted.
 It's easy to flood the system with invalid commands that will take a lot of space in the storage.
+2. Commands are processed asynchronously, so after submitting a command a result of processing can't be received synchronously.
+API should be designed with asynchrony in mind.
+3. Errors have to be modelled as events due to asynchronous command processing.
+A command resulting in error produces the `ErrorEvent` and increments the aggregate version.
-2. A command must generate one or more events (and never zero events).
+4. A command must generate one or more events (and never zero events).
 Otherwise, optimistic concurrency check implementation will work incorrectly.
-3. Adding event sourcing snapshotting is possible but will complicate the solution even more.
+5. Adding event sourcing snapshotting is possible but will complicate the solution even more.
    Snapshotting is an optimization technique where a snapshot of the aggregate's state is also saved, so an application can restore the current state of an aggregate from the snapshot instead of from scratch.